sudomesh/exitnode/README.md

 # Testing

-TODO outlines procedures on how to check whether the exit node is functioning properly.

 ## Testing Tunnel Digger

 In order to check whether a client can establish a functioning tunnel using tunneldigger, assign an ip address to the l2tp0 interface on the client, and create a static route to the exit node address (default 100.64.0.42).